Recent Changes Search:

 1. EF runs in real-time so you need to consider the gestational period of your character's species.
 Some races have longer pregnancies than others, with all the complications that brings.

-2. Family members are counted as NPCs that belong to the parent PC, which means you can GM them to your heart's content.
-You may use the NPC account to play them separately if you like, but small children should not be left to their own devices.
+2. Family members are counted as personal NPCs?, which means you can godmod them to your heart's content.
+You may use the NPC account to play them separately if you like, but small children especially should normally be godmodded from the PC's account.

-3. Once an offspring has reached the Young Adult stage, you can post in the Needed Characters thread to see if anyone wants to adopt them as a played-character.
+3. Once an offspring has reached the Young Adult stage, you can post in the Needed Characters thread to see if anyone wants to adopt them as a played-character, or do so yourself.
 In the meantime, you can treat them as any other NPC.